rwth-i6/returnn/docs/dataset_reference/index.rst

 Datasets
 ========

-All datasets in RETURNN are based on the :class:`Dataset`, and most are also based on either :class:`CachedDataset` or :class:`CachedDataset2`.
+All datasets in RETURNN are based on the :class:`returnn.datasets.Dataset`, and most are also based on either :class:`returnn.datasets.cached.CachedDataset` or :class:`returnn.datasets.cached2.CachedDataset2`.
 The common parameters that can be used across most datasets are:

     - ``partition_epoch``: split the data into smaller parts per epoch